litestar-org/litestar/docs/usage/8-authentication.md

         return AuthenticationResult(user=user, auth=token)
 ```

-Finally, we need to pass it to the Starlite constructor:
+Finally, we need to pass our middleware to the Starlite constructor:

 ```python title="my_app/main.py"
 from starlite import Starlite